Stock market today: Wall Street falls to close out its first losing week in the last six

 A slower economy could mean pressure on demand for energy, and the price for a barrel of benchmark U.S. oil fell 35 cents to $69.16 after paring earlier, sharper losses.
 Brent crude, the international standard, dipped 29 cents to $73.85 per barrel.

+A 1.4% drop for Microsoft and 3% fall for Tesla were the two heaviest weights on the S&P 500.
+Nvidia, one of the biggest beneficiaries of the AI boom, fell 1.9% and was the third-heaviest weight on the index.
+It's still up nearly 189% for the year so far.

-On the winning side of Wall Street was CarMax.
-It jumped 9.9% after reporting much stronger profit for the latest quarter than analyst expected.
+On the winning side of the stock market Friday was CarMax.
+It jumped 10.1% after reporting much stronger profit for the latest quarter than analyst expected.

 In European stock markets, Germany’s DAX lost 1%, and France’s CAC 40 fell 0.6%.
 The FTSE 100 in London slipped 0.5%.